Mohammad Mokhber: Corruption allegations

-As vice president, Mokhber has helped facilitate Iran's drone sales to Russia and to non-state actors, and is a principal player in finding customers for Iranian arms.
-In October 2022, he was sent to Moscow along with senior IRGC officials and a Supreme National Security Council official to finalize an agreement to send Shahed drones and surface-to-surface missiles to Russia to support its invasion of Ukraine.

 Family

 Ali-Reza Mokhber, Mohammad Mokhber's brother, is the current CEO of Khuzestan Steel Factory.
 He has been criticized for his lavish lifestyle.
 Mokhber's son, Sajjad Mokhber, is the chairperson of at least seven companies.
 Several of these are subsidiary companies of Pasargad Bank, a Tehran-based investment bank.
 Sajjad is one of Pasargad Bank's largest debtors.
 Mokhber's cousin, Mohammad Reza Mokhber, is an Iranian politician and a lecturer at the University of Tehran.
 He holds a doctorate from Tehran University and served as the secretary of the Supreme Council of Cultural Revolution from 2004 to 2017.

 Sanctions

 In July 2010, the European Union included Mokhber, then the president of EIKO, in a list of persons and entities it was sanctioning for alleged involvement in the issue of "nuclear or ballistic missiles activities."
 In 2012, Mokhber was removed from the list.
 In 2021, Mokhber was sanctioned by the United States over EIKO's role in violating “the rights of dissidents by confiscating land and property from opponents of the regime” and other human rights abuses.
 In 2010, the U.S. also designated Sina Bank as “owned or controlled by the Government of Iran.”
 The U.S. sanctioned Sina Bank in 2018 under counterterrorism authority Executive Order (E.O.)
 13224 following revelations that Sina Bank financed the Basij, a paramilitary unit within the IRGC and U.S.-designated terrorist organization.

 On 24 January 2019 the U.S. Department of the Treasury added Mokhber, EIKO and its subsidiaries to its sanctions list, stating that EIKO controls a sizable portion of Iran's economy, including assets confiscated from political opponents and religious minorities for the benefit of senior Iranian government officials.
 In November 2020 the U.S. also sanctioned Mostazafan, stating that it expropriates wealth from Iranian citizens.